 Shane has contributed writings to print and online publications including Oz Magazine, fLoromancy, Wussy Mag, Analog Cookbook, and Underground Arts & Literary Journal.
 They have read their poems in galleries, night clubs, coffee shops, and festivals nationally and internationally including the Bowery Poetry Club, The New York City Poetry Festival, The Bakery Atlanta, Wicked Poetry Slam Berlin, and the Sundress Reading Series.

 Dedman has showcased films in person at LadyFest 2015 and Out on Film 2019 as well as virtually on Facebook Live and at the NOFLASH 2020 Film Festival.
-They've also participated in residencies with Welcome Hill Studios, The Ionion Center for the Arts and Culture, Joshua Tree Highlands, and most recently TAR Project.
+They've participated in residencies with Welcome Hill Studios, The Ionion Center for the Arts and Culture, Joshua Tree Highlands, and most recently TAR Project.